szabgab/slides/python-programming/functional.md

 {id: exercise-calculator-using-lookup-table}

-Write a script that will accept a math expression such as <b>python calc.py 2 + 3</b> and will print the result.
+Write a script that will accept a math expression such as `python calc.py 2 + 3` and will print the result.
 Use lookup tables select the implementation of the actual computation. (supporting +, - , *, /) is enought